IvanDanyliuk/decor-house/README.md

 Email: j.doe@gmail.com
 Password: 123456

-## This project is create for learning purpose only
+## This project is created for learning purposes only